A new year is often a time of change, and you should be aware of some motoring law changes in 2019.

 While it's a given that you should be extra careful when passing by a cyclist in your car, you could soon be penalised if you're caught not leaving enough room.

 The Highway Code specifies that there's a distance of 1.5m – approximately the width of a car door – when passing a bike in your car.
 If you fail to do this, you could face a fine of £100 and receive three points on your licence.

 Smart motorways, which are designed to manage traffic flow using technology, are on the rise in the UK.

-And while closed lanes marked by a red 'X' have always been off-limits, the government is now considering fining drivers caught flouting the rules with a fine of up to £100, and three points on their licence.
+While closed lanes marked by a red 'X' have always been off-limits, from 10th June 2019 drivers caught flouting the rules will be fined £100, and receive three points on their licence.

 Considering the reasons behind closing a lane could be due to an accident or another incident, such as a broken-down vehicle, it's easy to see the potential dangers of ignoring the signs.